azerothcore/mod-progression-system/src/Bracket_60_4_2/README_naxx40.md

 -[x] Toxic Tunnel - unchanged, damage should be 300->200.
 Triggered spell 28369.
 Requires custom patch -[x] Necropolis Acolyte - Casts Shadow Bolt Volley and Arcane Explosion -[x] Plagued Ghoul - 351078, update smartAI
+-[x] Spirit of Naxxramas, update aura
+-[x] Deathknight Vindicator, smartAI
+-[x] Necro Knight Guardian, smartAI

 Issue Patchwerk Trash:
 Creature formations of patchwerk golems.
 Awkward pathing 361229 leader, follow the leader but also wander?
+-[x] Removed wandering from non-leader
 (361229, 361227, 10.8064, 306.6246666000065, 515, 0, 0),
 (361229, 361228, 7.08383, 261.72081828001365, 515, 0, 0),
 (361229, 361246, 6.33888, 349.3644533277902, 515, 0, 0),

 potential upstream/acore fixes:
--[ ] Bombard Slime spell needs upstream fixes.
-Position is not random.
+-[ ] Bombard Slime spell position is not random.
 Pos is pulled form spell_location template.
 Not present in VMangos/TC/CMangos from what I see
--[ ] Thaddius is stuck in position and does not move -[ ] Lightning Totem, aggro issues?
+-[ ] Thaddius is stuck in position and does not move -[ ] Lightning Totem does not aggro properly?

 ## GM commands to help test